A Murphy curve visualizes economic utility by displaying the mean elementary scores across all threshold values.

 Value

-A triptych_murphy object, that is a vctrs_vctr subclass, and has a length equal to number of forecasting methods supplied in x.
-Each entry is named according to the corresponding forecasting method, and contains a list of named objects:
+a length equal to number of forecasting methods supplied in x.
+Each entry

-• region: Either an empty list, or a data frame of point confidence intervals added by add_confidence().
+estimate: A data frame with the threshold and corresponding mean score values.region: Either an empty list, or a data frame of point confidence intervals added byadd_confidence().x: The numeric vector of original forecasts.

 Access is most convenient through estimates(), regions(), and forecasts().